rasablourtchi/Dominos-SentimentAnalysis/README.md

 # Sentiment-Analysis-on-Dominos-Reviews

-We explored the VaderSentiment package for sentiment analysis and utilized it to analyze the customer reviews for a chain of Dominos Pizza.
+Utilized the VaderSentiment package for sentiment analysis to analyze the customer reviews for a chain of Dominos Pizza.